UrielCh/api-ovh-node/samples/ovh-certbot-helper/README.md

 npx ovh-certbot-helper
 ```

+A CLI will help you to generate the certificates

 ![menu](https://github.com/UrielCh/api-ovh-node/raw/master/samples/ovh-certbot-helper/menu.png)

-A cli will ask you thw way you want to use certbot (snap or docker)
+then will give you the correct command lines to tape to use certbot with snap or docker.